DoidoTeam/doidoteam.github.io/docs/basics/stages.md

 ### stepHit and Update functions
 ![](https://doidoteam.github.io/img/stephit.png){width=300}
-You can set your own code to run on the stepHit (in sync with the song) or Update (constant) functions.
+You can set your own code to run on the `stepHit` (in sync with the song) or `update` (constant) functions.
 There is also a conditional in stepHit that allows you to run a smaller beatHit function.
 This can be useful for animated sprites, for example.
 ^NOTE: Make sure you initialize your variables in the Stage class to do this.^

 ### Accessing Sprites from other classes (PlayState)